cacahootie/relately/README.md

 nose or some other similar tool that will auto-detect testing files.
 The tests do depend on the sql in `test/test_data` having been run to set up the world and join_test schema.
-Currently, the package has 100% test coverage (except for some debugging logging lines...).
-To run the tests, you should install the test runner of your choice globablly using pip, i.e. `sudo pip install green`.
+Currently, the package has 100% test coverage (except for some debugging logging lines...).  `green` is installed as a dependency, so to test all you need to do is `green` in the project base directory and watch the magic.